top of page

 What an LMN Can Cover (With Limits)

-An LMN may support expenses that are not automatically eligible, but only if they are clearly tied to a medical condition.
+As mentioned, an LMN may support expenses that are not automatically eligible, but only if they are clearly tied to a medical condition.

 Common categories where LMNs are used: